leandro-lorenzini/open-vault/readme.md

 ### Deploying the server
 1. Clone the repository to the server where you want to deploy the application.
 2. Copy the [client installer files](../../releases) to the sever's `assets` folder, those files can be found under the release page of this repository.
-If you built the client by yourself, then youse the instead.
+If you built the client by yourself, then use those instead.
 3. Update the ```./server/docker-compose``` variables
 ```bash
 DATABASE_URL="mongodb://<USER>:<PASSWD>@<MONGO-URL>:27017/open-vault?authSource=admin"